noobiept/notes_app/readme.md

 Basic notes application, you can add multiple notes and minimize the application to the system tray.

 - Clicking on the window's 'X' button hides the window (instead of closing it).
+- Right clicking on the main menu, brings a menu with some options.
 - Double-click on the system tray icon to show/hide the application.
 - To close the application, you need to right click on the system tray icon, and click on the 'close' button.
 - To have the application start on windows startup, just add a shortcut to the 'Startup' folder (start -> all programs -> find 'Startup' folder).